 After applying for a position, visit LinkedIn to introduce yourself to a recruiter or HR professional at the company, explain that you've just applied and start a dialogue.
 It's always better to deal with a person when job hunting, so make the effort to make a connection.

 One of the most effective ways of job hunting is to build new relationships with people in your field.
-Many people find jobs through their personal connections, so you should always be trying to expand your financial network by meeting as many new people as possible, especially hiring managers.
+Many people find jobs through their personal relationships, so you should always be trying to expand your professional connections by networking as many new people as possible, especially hiring managers.

 Seem intimidating?
 Easier said than done?
 Relax.
 If you go about it correctly, you'll be able to forge lasting connections with key professionals who can propel your career.

 First, reach out to people you already know.
 You'll often be surprised at the people they know, and before you know it, you'll all know each other.

 Second, don't hesitate to rekindle old relationships with a friendly note explaining where you are in your career and that you'd like their job hunting advice.